dbcook/openrocket-database/README.md

    * Cannot set different parachute designs (flat, spherical, toroid, x-form, etc.)
 * Streamers:
    * Cannot set drag coefficient or Cd automatic mode, though UI has them
-   * You can set thickness but it does not appear in the UI and may have no effect
+   * You can set thickness in .orc streamer components but it does not appear in the UI and may have no effect
-   * Cannot specify attachment line parameters (don't exist in UI either)
+   * Cannot specify attachment line parameters (they don't exist in the UI either)
    * Cannot specify a minimum packing length (usually the stream width + margin)
 * Fins:
    * Cannot define finset or tubefin components at all